CoryDCruz/astro-potd-search-app/README.md

 # Astro Pic of The Day Search Application
  - Application to search the archive of the Astro Pics of the Day between a specified date range.

 # User Stories
-- As a user I want to be able to choose a month and a year and see all of the astro photos that were posted.
+- As a user I want to be able to choose a month and a year and see all of the photos that were posted during that month.

 # Technologies Used